 Which is more important in a Leaf Blower CFM or MPH?
 Don’t blow your peace away thinking about your leaf blower, as we’re here today, presenting the differences between Leaf Blower CFM vs MPH.
-Whatever, it’s a battery-operated blower or electric leaf blowers.
+Whatever, it’s a battery-operated blower or electric.

 However, The answer to your question is not going to be just one word; rather, it’s a bit complicated.
 You’ll see what we mean further into the article!

 You might have come across the term CFM before, so it basically stands for cubic feet per minute.
-It’s a measurement of volume, and in a leaf blower, it technically means how much air is propelled out of the leaf blower over the course of a minute.
+It’s a measurement of volume, and in a leaf blower, it technically means how much air is propelled out of the leaf blower over a minute.